liam2/liam2/doc/usersguide/source/processes.rst

 the expected value is 1xP(1)+0xP(0)=P(1).
 This type of simulation hinges on the confrontation between a random variable and an exogenous probability.

-In LIAM 2, such a probabilistic simulation is called a **choice** process.
+In LIAM2, such a probabilistic simulation is called a **choice** process.
 Suppose i=1..n choice options, each with a probability prob_option_i.
 A choice expression then has the following form: ::